 - The Towneley Family for their support of young researchers through a three-year programme of master's scholarships for the MA in Medieval and Early Modern Studies.

 - Mark Younger for his support of a PhD scholarship conducting research into the collections at The John Rylands Library.

 - The Soudavar Memorial Foundation, Iran Heritage Foundation and the British Institute of Persian Studies for helping us to begin the essential task of cataloguing, conserving and digitising the Persian manuscripts collection.

-- An anonymous Foundation and numerous individual donors who have supported our work to begin to present a complete picture of the extraordinary wealth of historic manuscript and printed materials in Hebrew and related scripts.
+- An anonymous Foundation and numerous individual donors who have supported our work to begin to present a complete picture of the extraordinary wealth of historical manuscript and printed materials in Hebrew and related scripts.

 We are deeply grateful for the significant support from our generous donors to date, and reach out to philanthropists and trusts to help us complete the important work to make the full collections accessible to all, and to safeguard the careers of young academics.

 In order to continue this exciting journey of discovery through the worlds of knowledge and beauty hidden in The John Rylands Library, we need your support.
 Our director Professor Hannah Barker would welcome a personal conversation with you to explore how your philanthropy to The John Rylands Research Institute could have a significant impact in unlocking the Library’s Special Collections, launching the careers of new and promising researchers, and advancing our knowledge of the world around us.